MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-742-Control-PolicyCCL-Based-Controls/section-742.6.md

 (d) *U.S. controls.* Although the United States seeks cooperation from like-minded countries in maintaining regional stability controls, at this time these controls are maintained only by the United States.

 [61 FR 12786, Mar.
-25, 1996]Editorial Note:For Federal Register citations affecting § 742.6, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*
+25, 1996]Editorial Notes:1.
+For Federal Register citations affecting § 742.6, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*

+2. At 90 FR 4615, Jan.
+16, 2025, § 742.6 was amended by adding paragraphs (a)(13) and (b)(14); however, these amendments could not be incorporated because paragraphs (a)(13) and (b)(14) already exist.